 - Ensure robust transportation funding that meets the needs of

-- Seek flexibility in state and federal funding sources to
+state and federal sources to support ongoing maintenance

 solutions that are affordable, accessible, and reduce